 The Company's revenue is principally generated from the sale of wireless modems to wireless operators, OEM customers and value added resellers and distributors.
 In addition, the Company generates revenue from the sale of asset-management solutions utilizing wireless technology and M2M communication devices to transportation and industrial companies, medical device manufacturers and security system providers.
 Revenue from product sales is recognized upon the later of transfer of title or shipment of the product to the customer.
 Where the transfer of title or risk of loss is contingent on the customer's acceptance of the product, the Company will not recognize revenue until both title and risk of loss have transferred to the customer.
 The Company records deferred revenue for cash payments received from customers in advance of when revenue recognition criteria are met.
 The Company has granted price protection to certain customers in accordance with the provisions of the respective contracts and tracks pricing and other terms offered to customers buying similar products to assess compliance with these provisions.
 The Company estimates the amount of price protection for current period product sales utilizing historical experience and information regarding customer inventory levels.
 To date, the Company has not incurred material price protection obligations.
 Revenues from sales to certain customers are subject to cooperative advertising allowances.
-Cooperative advertising allowances are recorded as an operating expense to the extent that the advertising benefit is separable from the revenue transaction and the fair value of that advertising benefit cannot be reliably estimated, such allowances either do not provide a separable benefit to the Company, or the fair value of the advertising allowances in the period in which revenue is recognized.
+Cooperative advertising allowances are recorded as an operating expense to the extent that the advertising benefit is separable from the revenue transaction and the fair value of that advertising benefit is determinable.
+To the extent that such allowances either do not provide a separable benefit to the Company, or the fair value of the advertising benefit cannot be reliably estimated, such amounts are recorded as a reduction of revenue.
+The Company establishes reserves for estimated product returns allowances in the period in which revenue is recognized.
 In estimating future product returns, the Company considers various factors, including the Company's stated return policies and practices and historical trends.

 In October 2009, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2009-13.
 The Company adopted the provisions of this guidance on January 1, 2010 on a prospective basis, which did not have a material impact upon the Company's consolidated financial statements since prior to 2010 we had minimal arrangements that would be impacted by this guidance.
 This standard modifies the revenue recognition guidance for arrangements that involve the delivery of multiple elements, such as product, software, services and support, to a customer at different times as part of a single revenue generating transaction.
 The standard provides principles and application guidance to determine whether multiple deliverables exist, how the individual deliverables should be separated and how to allocate the revenue in the arrangement among those separate deliverables.
-Specifically, it modifies the use of the residual method of allocation and instead requires that arrangement consideration be allocated, at the inception of the arrangement, to all deliverables based on their relative selling price.
+Specifically, it modifies the separation criteria by eliminating the criterion that requires objective and reliable evidence of fair value for the undelivered item(s), and eliminates the use of the residual method of allocation and instead requires that arrangement consideration be allocated, at the inception of the arrangement, to all deliverables based on their relative selling price.